dtfialho/my-website/posts/en/hello-world.md

 excerpt: 'Hey everyone!
 Wellcome to my blog.'
 ---

-Hello everyone, wellcome!
+Hello everyone, welcome!
 My name is Diego T. Fialho, this is my first post so it is going to be a little faster, only to introduce myself and give you an overview about the content that I'm going to post from time to time.

 After a little while with the idea, I decided to put a project I already had in mind but ~I always procratinated~ it always took me a long time to put it into development, wich is the bog of my website.